1. Home

 • The organization must serve the common good.
 This means that the revenues produced by its work are predominantly generated with the intention of strengthening journalism in its social mission of promoting public education and strengthening democracy.

-The Media Forward Fund currently cannot award grants to:
+Media Forward Fund currently cannot award grants to:

-• Schools, universities or public research institutes
+• Schools, universities or public research institutes, arts and education projects

 • Publicly funded media outlets

-• Interest groups
+• Interest groups, think tanks

 • Service and technology providers